cdanis/emojifs/README.md

 Emojis are always 'rendered' in the filesystem with extensions (`.png`, `.gif`, etc) attached; however, the filesystem will accept reads and writes to filenames without extensions (assuming, of course, the filenames are valid emoji names).

 ## Known issues
-* The first time you `ls` a directory for a Slack, it will take a very long time: possibly dozens of seconds 😬 but will be much faster afterwards.
+* The first time you `ls` a directory for a Slack or Discord, it will take a very long time: possibly dozens of seconds 😬 but will be much faster afterwards.
 Sorry, there are hopefully some reasonable ways to fix this.
 (If you're morbidly curious, look for `real_sizes` in `emojifs/slack.py`.)
 * While deletions and creations are supported, overwriting emojis in place is *not* yet supported.
 As a workaround, you can use `cp --remove-destination` which, before writing new versions, will delete any existent emojis.
 * Some Slacks have emojis from long ago which are aliases to emojis that don't themselves appear in the emoji listing -- although there isn't actually data missing, as they have a `data:` URL.
+* The use of this program with Discord violates their Terms of Service.
 * The existence of this program is an unforgivable sin.

 ## Future work
-* Discord support.
+* Aliases for Discord guild names, as they can be unwieldly from the CLI.
 * EaaFS: Integrating popular emojipacks as a filesystem.

 ## Acknowledgements